-The past 37 years of my life have been happy, fulfilling, exciting, and yet sad and discouraging as well.
-I’ve longed to blog for the past ten years, as I’m an avid Facebook poster.
+The past 38 years of my life have been happy, fulfilling, exciting, and yet sad and discouraging as well.
+I’ve longed to blog for the past twenty years, as I’m an avid Facebook poster.
 Problem is, my thoughts and feelings don’t always fit the Facebook community.
 Perhaps this will be a better method for sharing, and hopefully inspiring others.
 I have a few main topics I want to blog about weekly, but in line with my personality, I assume posts will be here, there, and everywhere, with many laughs along the way.
 Welcome, and thanks for joining me on this journey!

 My mother named me Stefanie, although most call me Stef.
 And yes, the ‘f’ rather than a ‘ph’ has been a thorn in my side since as far back as I can remember.
 In fact, I’m so used to others misspelling my name that I have learned to disregard it.

-I quit work as financial analyst at a large hospital in March of 2015 when my daughter, Nora, was born prematurely at 29 weeks.
+I quit work as financial analyst at a large university hospital in March of 2015 when my first daughter, Nora, was born prematurely at 29 weeks.
 Before becoming a full-time stay-at-home mommy I graduated with a BBA in Finance and completed my MBA as well.
 I’ve worked in real estate, insurance, aerospace engineering, and healthcare.

 My husband is a private practice Urologist specializing in urologic oncology (kidney, bladder and prostate cancer), robotic surgery, stone disease, urologic prosthetics (male and female slings, artificial urinary sphincters and inflatable penile prostheses), female urology, andrology and general urology.